Optimal bailout strategies resulting from the drift controlled supercooled Stefan problem: Introduction

 \subsection{Contributions and findings}

-Our model differs in a number of fundamental points from the aforementioned works: first, while \cite{campi2018n,campi2019n,burzoni2021mean} study mean-field game solutions and equilibria of the $N$-player game, where each player maximises their own objective, we study the problem of a central planner who specifically seeks to control the number of defaults.
+As already mentioned, our model differs in a number of fundamental points from the existing literature: first, while \cite{CFS15, campi2018n,campi2019n,NS:20, EIL:20, burzoni2021mean} study mean-field game solutions and equilibria of $N$-player games, where each player maximises their own objective, we study the problem of a central planner who specifically seeks to control the number of defaults.
 Second, in contrast to \cite{campi2019n}, where the coefficients of the players' processes may depend on the loss process and to \cite{burzoni2021mean}, which further includes a driver which is a smoothed version of $L$ (hence modeling delayed effects of hitting the boundary), we consider the firm values driven by $L$ directly, resulting in an instantaneous effect of defaults and the emergence of systemic events.

-The techniques we use are also entirely different from those in these preceding works.
-Instead of relying on techniques for MFGs as in \cite{carmona2016mean}, we extend the method from \cite{CRS} to show the convergence of the finite system to the mean-field limit.
-Moreover, we formulate a coupled PDE system to characterise the value of the control problem, as already discussed earlier.
-In particular, the forward problem is given by the Stefan problem with a drift term determined by the feedback control.
+Third, the techniques we use are also entirely different from those in these preceding works.
+Instead of relying on techniques for martingale problems used e.g. in \cite{lacker2017limit} to derive a limit theory for controlled McKean--Vlasov dynamics, we extend the method from \cite{CRS} to show the convergence of the finite system to the mean-field limit.